Last time, I showed you how to model a multi-sided business using a Lean Canvas.

 Leap of Faith #2: Someone (the customer) will pay for these users

 In the case of an acquisition, you only need one buyer to take that leap of faith with you.
 With investors and/or an IPO, you need to convince others that you will find a way to extract gold from your users.
-Skype’s billion plus acquisition by eBay and subsequent sale at a loss shows the potential for downward mobility of these valuations.
+Skype’s billion-plus acquisition by eBay and subsequent sale at a loss show the potential for downward mobility of these valuations.

-For these reasons, while its helpful to benchmark against current analogs for customer throughput (or traction rates), I recommend checking these numbers against your own business model economics assumptions which we’ll do next.
+For these reasons, while it's helpful to benchmark against current analogs for customer throughput (or traction rates), I recommend checking these numbers against your business model economics assumptions, which we’ll do next.

 If your competition is as clueless as you are, simply trying to anchor and position against them can be fatal.

 b.
 Calculate your derivative currency exchange rate